inacio-dev/designo-multi-page-website/README.md

 # Coffeeroasters Subscription Site

-This repository contains the implementation of a functional coffee subscription website, created according to the design guidelines provided in the [Frontend Mentor challenge](https://www.frontendmentor.io/challenges/coffeeroasters-subscription-site-5Fc26HVY6).
+This repository contains the implementation of a functional designo multi-page website, created according to the design guidelines provided in the [Frontend Mentor challenge](https://www.frontendmentor.io/challenges/designo-multipage-website-G48K6rfUT/hub).
 The project was developed using the Astro framework and is fully responsive, adapting to any screen size.

 ## Table of contents